karmab/kcli-ztp/docs/index.rst

 -  oc
 -  kubectl.
--  openshift-baremetal-install using oc and by specifying which OPENSHIFT_RELEASE_IMAGE to use.
+-  openshift-install using oc and by specifying which OPENSHIFT_RELEASE_IMAGE to use.
 -  neat which is a k8s plugin to clear managedfields from output
 -  bmo-log-parser which is a tool for parsing metal3 baremetal-operator logs
--  tasty which is a binary designed to ease installing olm operators once cluster is deployed.

 Images caching
 ==============